-Channel migration zones shall be classified as landslide hazard areas, and may be either high geologic hazard or low geologic hazard depending on the site characteristics outlined in TCC 24.20.
-Channel migration zone maps can be found in Appendix D of this Program.
+Channel migration zones shall be classified as landslide hazard areas, and may be either high geologic hazard or low geologic hazard depending on the site characteristics outlined in TCC 24.20 as included in Appendix E. Channel migration zone maps can be found in Appendix D of this Program.
+Marine bluffs may also meet the definition of marine bluff hazard areas or landslide hazard areas, per the definitions in Chapter 24.03 TCC that are included in Appendix E of this Program.